meshmixer/mm-api/README.md

 result in cleaner code, but it will insulate you from the inevitable future changes in the SWIG-generated API.

 (Have you made improvements to the mm module?
-Make a pull request!)
+Submit a pull request!)

 Documentation ?
 ===============

-Currently we do not have any stand-alone documentation for the API capabilities.
-This will improve in the future.
-(Would you like to help?
-Contribute!)
+The C++ interface is not yet documented.
 API functions take the form of simple commands or query/responses, so usage is straightforward.
 See the StoredCommands.h header for documentation of the available functions, and valid strings/arguments.

+For Python, preliminary documentation of the mm module is available in
+\distrib\documentation\python_html (open index.html).
+This documentation will be updated periodically.

 Many examples of Python API usage are available inside the functions of the mm Python module.
-Usage in other languages is very similar.
+Usage in other languages will be very similar.

 Technical Notes